 During this time, Rose began his career and released his first project.
 He intended on continuing the legacy of Lil Marc and was clearly serious about retribution.

 The Early Career of 051 Rose / “The Looseskrew Tape”

 The online presence of 051 Rose traces back to ~September of 2014, when he released his debut mixtape “Loose Skrew“.
 This project was subject to much praise from drill fans and is considered to this day to be a certified classic in the genre.
 Exampled of beloved (and disrespectful) tracks from the mixtape include “Un-Normal” and “Nothing to Me“.
 Shortly before the tape (July 2014), he had released the music video for “Like it or Not” – the only visual from the project.

 Unfortunately, the initial career of 051 Rose was short lived.
 During his successes, he ended up catching a case and serving a couple of years in the Illinois prison system.
-After his release, he came home and supposedly relocated to Oklahoma for his family.
-This is not the way things stayed, however.
 Now at the age of 31- Rose has been back in “the Raq” for some time.
 Not only that, but he has clearly been plotting.
 In 2020, 051 Rose is one of the hardest working (rising) artists in the city.

 The Future / The Hustle of 051 Rose

 Rose made his return official in 2019 with the release of a number of singles / music videos.
 It was clear he had been preparing and investing in himself, and was ready to start consistently applying pressure.
 One of his first was “Headshot“, an incredibly short drill banger that you can only wish was longer.
 Rose sounds confident and delivers an impressively quick cadence over a dramatic piano track.